chestrad/segmentectomy/README.md

 # segmentectomy
-CT-based prognostication in patients who underwent segmentectomy for lung cancers.
+Clinical Utility of a CT-based AI Model for Segmentectomy in Clinical Stage IA Lung Cancers